yijiezhang-chris/yijiezhang-chris.github.io/_pages/about.md

 BIBLIOGRAPHY
 ======
-Hi, I am a second-year M.S. student in Electrical and Computer Engineering at UCLA, where I am fortunate to work in [Ozcan Lab](https://innovate.ee.ucla.edu/) and directed by Professor [Yair Rivenson](https://www.ee.ucla.edu/yair-rivenson/).
+Hi, I am a second-year M.S. student in Electrical and Computer Engineering at UCLA, where I am fortunate to work with [Yair Rivenson](https://www.ee.ucla.edu/yair-rivenson/) and [Adogan Ozcan](https://innovate.ee.ucla.edu/).
 I am also working on some computatioanl imaging projects personally with [Guangyuan Zhao](https://scholar.google.com/citations?user=MKLSFzEAAAAJ&hl=zh-CN), who is a Ph.D. students advised by [Achuta Kadambi](https://visual.ee.ucla.edu/index.htm). *I am actively applying for PhD programs in computational imaging, biomedical imaging, optics and machine learning for Fall 2020.*

 Overall, my research interest includes but not limited to:
 *  Computational Imaging